 Finally, the page about problems and solutions.
 This can come in handy when the Elcaset recorder does things that are not supposed to happen.

-Striking is the last problem "Howling or Hum noise" I currently have my Elcaset on top of my amplifier but fortunately do not experience this problem.
+Striking is the last problem "Howling or Hum noise" I used to have my Elcaset sitting on top of my amplifier but fortunately did not experience this problem.
 This has to do with the insulation of both the Elcaset recorder and the amplifier, a cheap amplifier can be poorly insulated against static electricity, so it can happen (especially after having been switched on for a while) that you will hear a buzzing sound.

 You can solve this by placing the Elcaset elsewhere or switching your equipment off and on for a while.
 But moving remains the best solution.